pmarches/ecan-bridge/README.md

 Configuration of the gateway
 ---

-# Read the configuration from the gateway into a TOML file.
+1- Read the configuration from the gateway into a TOML file.
 ```
 ecane01-cli.py readconf -i 192.168.4.101
 ```

-# Edit the TOML file for your purpose
+2-Edit the TOML file for your purpose
-# Write the changes back to the device. (not yet implemented)
+3-Write the changes back to the device. (not yet implemented)

 Bridging to a virtual CANBus interface (vcan)